CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-8-Advance-Cloud-Defense.md

 8. Review the **Configured** tab, now you should see your VM configured: `asclab-win`.

-9. Type **Virtual machines** in the search box located on the top of the Azure Portal page and click on it.
+9. Type **Virtual machines** in the search box located at the top of the Azure Portal page and click on it.

 10. Select the virtual machine **asclab-win**.